Back Pain & Sciatica

 Back pain will come and go for most people.
 You will need to address underlying issues such as poor range of motion in your joints, core weakness, and poor muscle coordination.
 You will potentially hurt your back if you do not deal with these issues.
 This might even be worse than the pain you’re dealing with now.
 It’s a good idea to consult with an Edmonton, AB physiotherapist before brushing your issues off in the hopes that they’ll go away on their own.

 The good news is that back pain and sciatica are 100% treatable with physiotherapy.
+Physio for sciatica can be life-changing and allow you to return to your everyday activities, pain free.
 A ProActive Physiotherapy physiotherapist will create a special treatment plan for you, and teach you the best exercises and stretches you can do at home, depending upon your diagnosis.

 If you’re dealing with back pain from sciatica, specific leg stretches can also be included in your treatment plan to loosen the sciatic nerve.
 This will replenish the nerve’s health, and decrease the number of pain symptoms you experience daily.
 So what are you waiting for?
 You don’t have to live with uncomfortable back pain.
 If you’re experiencing symptoms of sciatica, or struggle with back pain in general, make an appointment with one of our licensed therapists at ProActive Physiotherapy.
 Our goal is to help you get back to doing the things you love, pain-free.